mcpcpc/mcpcpc.github.io/_posts/2020-12-02-linode-x-vnc.md

 Of course, manually starting and stopping the Xorg server is not a practical solution.
 Instead, we will want to specify the server to start automagically after user login.
-A simple way of doing this is to add a line to to our ~/.bashrc file, which will check for tty1 and, if it matches, run the `startx` command:
+A simple way of doing this is to add a line to to our ~/.bashrc file, which will check for tty1 and run the `startx` command:

 ```shell
 echo '[ -z "$DISPLAY" ] && [ "$(tty)" = /dev/tty1 ] && startx' >> ~/.bashrc